-Monthly effort for the fishery is focussed between January and June (Figure 2), which is complementary to the spawning season which occurs around August (Ling et al. 2008).
+Monthly effort for the fishery is focussed between January and June (Figure 2), which precedes the late winter spawning (~August; (Ling et al. 2008).

 Figure 2.
-Monthly effort (hr) averaged by year since the beginning of the fishery 2009 to the current season 2020/21, error bars represent standard error.
+Monthly effort (hr) averaged by year since the beginning of the fishery 2008/09 to the current season 2021/22, error bars represent standard error.